 Australia’s second oldest capital city is a treat to experience.
-A blend of colonial history, modern attractions and natural splendours, means that there are are plenty of reasons to stick around a little longer.
+Hobart and its surroundings are made up of a blend of colonial history, modern attractions and natural splendours, meaning that there are are plenty of reasons to stick around a little longer.

 Here’s a glimpse at what there is to see and do in in the Hobart area.